Dhivya-Subramanian-techie/Coding-Challenge-Corteva/README.md

     -   page (optional): Page number for pagination (default is 1).
     -   per_page (optional): Number of records per page (default is 10).
     -   Purpose: This endpoint retrieves weather statistics, optionally filtered by year (extracted from the date parameter) and station ID.
 It also supports pagination to manage large datasets effectively.

+## Testing and documentation
+### Run Unit tests
+    python -m unittest test_app
+### API documentation
+Access the API documentation via Swagger UI.
+Start the app and go to http://127.0.0.1:5000/ in your browser to explore and test the endpoints.